Ian Hornett Ian Hornett

 It all begins with an idea.

-Finding the best place – Generally, I go to my writing room (my daughter’s old bedroom which has a view of the town.
-It does not have the view above, unfortunately, but it’s still nice).
-Sometimes I might have a change and write downstairs or outside if the weather is fine.
-I wish I had tried writing in different places for inspiration and I might do more of that in the future.
+Finding the best place – Generally, I go to my writing room (my daughter’s old bedroom which has a view of the town).
+It’s not a dramatic view but the room is light and airy.
+Sometimes I might have a change and write downstairs, or outside if the weather is fine.
 But what’s practical for you?
-Is it quiet, comfortable and has everything you might need?
+Is your space quiet, comfortable and does it have everything you might need?
 Ideally, I see myself at my desk on top of a hill in a wooden cabin overlooking a lake and mountains.
-Or even at the bottom of a hill next to the water, like in the view above.
 Maybe when I’ve sold a million copies...

 Finding the best time – Writing is generally portable and, unless you are writing to deadlines, is not time sensitive so it can be fitted in around other activities.
-Having such flexibility is great but when are you at your most creative?
-Be disciplined.
-I get up early at the same time as my wife and see it as a working day.
-I am a morning person so that’s a good time for me.
+Having such flexibility is great, but when are you at your most creative?
+I am a morning person, so that’s a good time for me.
+I also write better when I set by specific time to doit, rather than squeezing in spare minutes or hours.
 You might not have the luxury of choice but, if you do, I recommend you block out time for when you want to do it.

 Look after yourself – is your writing station good for your posture?
-You’re likely to spend a long time at it so get it right.
+You’re likely to spend a long time at it, so get it right.
 Get up and move regularly if you can.
 Stretch, walk, exercise if possible.
 Get into good habits.
 You can ‘lose’ time when you are in the flow.
 Set an alarm for every hour, or more often, to remind yourself to move.
 Even if it breaks the flow, it’s worth it to keep you healthy.
 Believe me; I’ve learnt the hard way (bad back and neck).
+And don’t forget to eat and drink!
+Those pesky characters can keep you away from all the things that you need to sustain you.

 Other interests.
 It might be that you have another job or other responsibilities around the house or elsewhere and you are squeezing in time to write.
-However, if you have devoted most of your time to writing, you might find you need other diversions.
+Writing might be your other interest.
+However, if you devote most of your time to writing, you might find you need other diversions.
 I find that if I’ve started writing around 7am or 8am, by about 3pm or 4pm I’m beginning to flag, even with breaks in that time.
 That leaves a lot of hours left in the day to do something else.
 Don’t get bored.
 You need to stay motivated and fresh for another day.
-I teach in primary schools an average of a day a week but I felt I still needed more to do on the other days.
-Voluntary work and extended family life has helped me fill that gap.
 Writing isn’t the only thing in my life, nor should it be.

 Read More